Mako1688/P4/README.md

 ### Heuristics

 1. **heuristic**
-   - Checks if the current task is already in the task list
+   - Checks if the current task is already in the task list if so prune that branch.

 2. **heuristic2**
    - Makes sure the depth doesnt go further than 500.